keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

      1   3 5   7     -->  f(1)  f(3) f(5)  f(7)  -->  1    6  10    14
 ```

 The application of `map` produces two new and identifiable `List[B]` and `BinaryTree[B]`s.
-The values internally change, as they have been mapped-over by a function, and `BinaryTree[B]` specifically may re-balance itself.
+The values internally change, as a function has been applied to them, and `BinaryTree[B]` specifically may re-balance itself.
 What matters here is that the structures are coherent and identifiable.

 Compare with iteration using a `for` loop: